aj-geddes/quorum-mcp/README.md

 ## 🎯 Overview

-Quorum-MCP orchestrates multiple AI providers (Claude, GPT-4, Gemini) through multi-round deliberation to produce consensus-based responses.
+Quorum-MCP orchestrates multiple AI providers (Claude, GPT, Gemini) through multi-round deliberation to produce consensus-based responses.
 By combining different AI models, you get more balanced, comprehensive, and reliable answers.

 **Why Quorum?**
 - 🎭 **Diverse Perspectives**: Each AI has unique strengths and biases